Our Networking Meeting Walkthrough

 - The type of new business you are looking for (be specific!)
 (20 seconds)

-To ensure that you receive the number and quality of the referral to make your membership successful it is essential that all members know exactly what your business is, what you do and what constitutes a good referral.
-The 10 minute presentation is an ideal opportunity for a member to present the sort of detail that the 60 second presentation can never provide.
+To ensure that you receive the number and quality of the referral to make your membership successful, it is essential that all members know exactly what your business is, what you do and what constitutes a good referral for you.
+The 10-minute presentation is an ideal opportunity for a member to present the sort of detail that the 60-second presentation can never provide.

 The referrals round